-Aged 48 Male Malaysian He was appointed as Group Senior General Manager in 2016.
-He holds a degree in Economics (Hons) from National University of Malaysia.
-He currently oversees the automotive and commercial carpets sector operations for the Group.
-With approximately 22 years of working experience with two automotive components manufaturing companies, Mr Sharul has adequate experience and is tasked to manage the operations of Paragon Group of Companies
+He was appointed as a Group Senior General Manager at Paragon Union Berhad in 2016.
+He holds a Degree in Economics (Hons) from National University of Malaysia.
+He currently oversees both business and operations for the Group.
+With approximately 22 years of working experience with two automotive manufacturing companies, Mr Shahrul has adequate experience and is exposed to managing the standard of business and operation of Paragon Group of companies.
+He does not hold any directorship in other public companies or public listed companies.
 He has no family relationship with any Director and/or substantial shareholders of Paragon nor any conflict of interest situation.
-He has had no convictions for any offences within the past five years.
-He does not hold any directorship in other public companies or public listed companies
+He has no convictions of any offences within the past 5 years other than traffic offences and no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.